VenDoesStuff/VDSDekuTweaks/README.md

 # Infinite Deku Hopping

-This is a mod for Majora's Mask: Recompiled, that allows the player to skip over water indefinitely as long as the A button is held.
+This is a mod for Majora's Mask: Recompiled, that tweaks Deku form in a few ways to make it more appealing to use.

-Make like a rock, and skip, deku boy.
+Changes include:

+- Infite hopping on Water by holding Z.

+- Swimming when landing in water after using all deku hops.

+- Being able to use floor switches as Deku, and hold them down with its Elegy Statue.

 Made using the Majora's Mask: Recompiled Mod Template.